Diastart/cibo/README.md

 ## Future Enhancements

-- Auto-suggestion for the search bar
+- Auto-completion in the search bar
 - "Recent Searches" section
 - Total number of ratings for each dish
 - Comment section for qualitative feedback (requires persistent user sessions on backend)